DRIVER-EU/test-bed-design/doc/developers.md

 ## 4.4 Data services and data sets

-Within a Trial or exercise, we need to create a virtual environment where we can safely experiment.
+Within a Trial, we need to create a virtual environment where we can safely experiment.
 This virtual environment is created using data, such as maps, census data, height data, power lines, cell towers, hospitals and care providers, etc. As it is a lot of work to create such a rich data environment, the effort should be shared among the Trial owners, solution and simulator providers.
 Not only to reduce the workload for a specific organisation, but also to make sure that all parties use the same data.
 Otherwise, a traffic simulator may use a different roadmap than the simulator that provides a 3D environment, and some roads may be blocked by buildings.

 In many cases, real-world data is used, optionally enriched with scenario-specific information.
 Sometimes, a virtual environment is created, based on real-world data but with altered names.